Closed-loop field development with multipoint geostatistics and statistical performance assessment: Computational results and discussion

 \section{Computational results and discussion}

 In this section computational results are presented for a binary channelized system.
 In Part~1, detailed application of CLFD is presented.
-In Part~2, multiple CLFD runs are performed for performance assessment.
+In Part~2, multiple CLFD runs are performed for performance assessment through TruMAP.